The Best Guide How to Stop Helmet Hair Properly

 Q2: Can helmet hair lead to hair loss?

-While helmet hair itself doesn’t cause hair loss, excessive friction or wearing an ill-fitting helmet tight enough to stress scalp skin could contribute to breakage or irritation.
+While helmet hair itself doesn’t cause hair loss, excessive friction or wearing an ill-fitting helmet that is too tight can contribute to breakage or scalp irritation.

 Q3: How often should I wash my helmet?